 The whole purpose of the stablecoin was to get around the bitcoin/fiat conversion difficulty.
 With a stablecoin in place that represents the USD, bitcoin traders no longer needed to constantly convert between the crypto and fiat spheres when buying and selling the cryptocurrency.
 A USD-pegged stablecoin allowed traders to stay in the system and avoid the increasingly more and more cumbersome and restrictive process of converting between crypto and fiat.
 Banks never liked crypto very much to begin with, and they certainly have made it more and more difficult for traders to transport funds between the two worlds.

 The first known stablecoin in the crypto space was Tether (USDT), which has been in circulation since early 2015.
 USDT was issued by Tether Limited, a company incorporated in the British Virgin Islands, and possibly tied to Bitfinex, one of the world’s largest exchanges.
-USDT itself is a cryptocurrency in that it is built on top of the Bitcoin protocol as a second layer, however its issuance and pegging is controlled by the Tether company.
+USDT itself is a cryptocurrency in that it is a digital token issued on another blockchain protocol (Omni, Ethereum, etc.), however its issuance and pegging is controlled by the Tether company.

 From a utility and aesthetics point of view, one could argue that a stablecoin was much needed to promote cryptocurrency adoption and trading.
 I would argue that the ability of USDT to allow money to remain in the crypto world rather than having to go in/out to the fiat world was one of the drivers for the proliferation of cryptocurrency exchanges and altcoin trading pairs in 2017–2018.
 As well, being able to represent the price of a crypto in USD terms rather than in BTC or ETH units was simply much more convenient for the new crypto trader.